 Saudi Arabia has executed more than 100 people already this year.
 If it continues, the number of executions this year alone will reach over 300.
 Human rights group Reprieve says that five of the prisoners it supported were executed yesterday.
 Many were forced to stand in stress positions for hours and deprived of sleep until a confession was extracted.

-These executions have caused a breakdown in Saudi Arabia’s relations with Iran and has the potential to destabilise the region further, so what discussions has the Minister had with his Saudi counterpart since the executions took place?
+These executions have caused a breakdown in Saudi Arabia’s relations with Iran and have the potential to destabilise the region further, so what discussions has the Minister had with his Saudi counterpart since the executions took place?
 Will the Government condemn the use of the death penalty in Saudi Arabia today?
 Will the Government call for an immediate end to executions in Saudi Arabia?
 Finally, what plans do the Government have to tackle the use of violence against human rights activists in Saudi Arabia?

 I yield to none in my affection and admiration for the hon.
 Gentleman, but he is fortunate that I am in a generous mood.
 I note in passing that he was due to speak for two minutes, spoke for a little over three, and the first of his four questions was posed after three minutes and one second.
 It was a volley of unsurpassable eloquence, but it was a tad too long.